Skip to content

 Resources are shared across all running sandboxes.
 The number of sandboxes you can run at once depends on their individual usage.
 Organizations are automatically placed into a tier based on verification status and have access to a compute pool consisting of:

-Daytona supports managing your resources by changing the state of your Sandboxes.
-The table below summarizes how each state affects resource usage:
+Daytona supports managing your sandbox resources by changing the sandbox state.
+The table below summarizes how each state affects sandbox resource usage:

 StatevCPUMemoryStorageDescription